 - Ensure availability of development, operational and capital funds when required and availability of operational support funds to bridge cash flow gaps.
 In the case of Spirit Bear Lodge funding available through the community Kitasoo Development Corporation was critical.

 - Determine and adhere to the optimal carrying capacity.
 Current thought from community leadership in Klemtu is that 24 overnight guests at one time in the community and on tours of the territory is an optimal number for Spirit Bear Lodge.

 - Find patience, perseverance and prepare for a lot of hard work.
 It took Spirit Bear Lodge 17 years to reach the business threshold and begin to turn regular profits back to the community.

 Developing the ecotourism business has helped to stimulate a cultural re-awakening for Kitasoo/Xai’xais’ culture.
-Perhaps the strongest illustration of this has been the establishment of the Súa Youth Performance Group and the integration of the Supporting Emerging Aboriginal Stewards program.
+Perhaps the strongest illustration of this has been the establishment of the Súa Youth Cultural Group and the integration of the Supporting Emerging Aboriginal Stewards program.

 Empowering and engaging youth in the tourism program has helped to stimulate their interest in community culture, helping to make traditional culture ‘cool’.
 Lisa Hackett, program coordinator for the Súa program says it helps youth to “understand the true meaning of being ambassadors of the Kitasoo/Xai’xais Nation.”
 She notes that, “they hold this position with honour and pride and bring those traits into other aspects of their life at the school and in the community.”